Texting While Driving in Michigan – What You Need to Know

-Those who confess will be ticketed; those who keep quiet will probably not.
-If stopped, you are only required to show your driver's license, car registration, and insurance (and of course obey any lawful commands of the police officer).
+Those who confess will be ticketed; those who keep quiet will not.
+If stopped, you are only required to show your driver's license, car registration, and insurance (and of course obey the lawful commands of the police officer).
 All other questions can be politely declined.
-This is still America and you have the right to choose to not incriminate yourself by answering incriminating questions.
+This is still America and you have the right to choose to not incriminate yourself by not answering incriminating questions.

 You should also be aware of the data and pictures that might be on your phone.
 If you do decide to hand over your phone to a police officer, he may well check the phone and find data or private pictures you were not intending to share.
 With sexting and mega-gig phones everywhere, you would be wise to keep your phone and iPad or tablet free of compromising pictures.